-The Department for Education has announced that a new Church of England primary academy has been approved to open in Paignton.
-This new primary academy is being set up by the Learning Academy Partnership, in partnership with the Diocese.
-The Learning Academy Partnership is an established Multi Academy Trust that currently operates seven successful local academies.
+The Department for Education has approved a new primary academy to open in Paignton, September 2019.
+This new primary academy is being set up by the Learning Academy Partnership, with the support of the Diocese.
+The Learning Academy Partnership is an established Multi Academy Trust that currently operates eight successful local academies.

-The new academy will have a distinctive Christian ethos and will serve all children in the local community, welcoming those of all faiths and those of none.
+The new academy will be fully inclusive and have a distinctive Christian ethos.
+It will serve all children in the local community, welcoming those of all faiths and those of none.

 Lynn Atkinson, Chief Executive of The Learning Academy Partnership said: